 Leadership Strategies for Reducing Conflict

 Each of us will at some stage be in a position where we have to deal with a difficult person in our Office, in our institution or from an external stakeholder.
 These interactions, if not dealt with well, can become a source of anxiety and decrease satisfaction and job productivity.
 This session of the workshop will examine how to recognize when we and/or others create difficult situations, strategies for dealing with difficult people and situations, dealing with aggression and shifting the balance of power.
 Concepts will be supported by case study discussion and role playing.

 Using deliberate delegation skills is one of the most effective ways for leaders (and those who aspire to lead) to enhance their organizational position.
 However, leaders frequently find themselves at odds when it comes to delegating; after all, what made them a leader was their ability to get the job done and giving their “strength” away seems counter-intuitive to success.
 This session will explore why delegation is so important to efficient management and operations and how it can make you and your office more successful and productive – essential outcomes for today’s vibrant research management office.

 Managing Up/Using Influence

-Influence is a leadership to be learned.
+Influence is a leadership skill to be learned.
 It derives not from a position but from an individual and his/her ability to understand and work within his/her institution.
 This session will discuss various influence models and include a case study about implementing an RCR policy, which demonstrates the use of influence to achieve desired outcomes.

 It has been said that change is the only constant!
 To work in a research administration environment is to work with change.
 Research office leaders are often called on to lead and manage change in their offices and/or in processes.
 This session will examine the steps in managing effective change including: gaining buy in for the need to change, establishing change agents, taking initial steps and then following through and creating new cultures when the change process is complete.

 Implementing Research Strategy